Gender role: Transgender and cross-dressing

 While people self-identify as transgender, the transgender identity umbrella includes sometimes-overlapping categories.
-These include transsexual; transvestite or cross-dresser; genderqueer; androgyne; and bigender.
+These include transsexual; cross-dresser; genderqueer; androgyne; and bigender.
 Usually not included are transvestic fetishists (because it is considered to be a paraphilia rather than gender identification), and drag kings and drag queens, who are performers who cross-dress for the purpose of entertaining.
 In an interview, celebrity drag queen RuPaul talked about society's ambivalence to the differences in the people who embody these terms.
 "A friend of mine recently did the Oprah show about transgender youth", said RuPaul.
 "It was obvious that we, as a culture, have a hard time trying to understand the difference between a drag queen, transsexual, and a transgender, yet we find it very easy to know the difference between the American baseball league and the National baseball league, when they are both so similar."

-Sexual orientation

-Sexual orientation is defined by the interplay between a person's emotional and physical attraction toward others.
-Generally, sexual orientation is broken into the three categories: heterosexual, homosexual and bisexual.
-By basic definition, the term heterosexual is typically used in reference to someone who is attracted to people of the opposite sex, the term homosexual is used to classify people who are attracted to those of the same sex, and the term bisexual is used to identify those who are attracted to both the same and opposite sexes.
-Sexual orientation can be variously defined based on sexual identity, sexual behavior and sexual attraction.
-People can fall anywhere on a spectrum from strictly heterosexual to strictly homosexual.

-Scientists do not know the exact cause of sexual orientation, but they theorize that it is caused by a complex interplay of genetic, hormonal, and environmental influences, and do not view it as a choice.
-Although no single theory on the cause of sexual orientation has yet gained widespread support, scientists favor biologically based theories.
-There is considerably more evidence supporting nonsocial, biological causes of sexual orientation than social ones, especially for males.
-There is no substantive evidence which suggests parenting or early childhood experiences play a role with regard to sexual orientation.

-An active conflict over the cultural acceptability of non-heterosexuality rages worldwide.
-The belief or assumption that heterosexual relationships and acts are "normal" is described as heterosexism or in queer theory, heteronormativity.
-Gender identity and sexual orientation are two separate aspects of individual identity, although they are often mistaken in the media.